 Unfortunately, some evergreens will be a total loss.
 This is especially true for plants grown at the edge of the hardiness zone.
 To determine whether a bush is going to make it, look for new buds or lightly scratch a branch to look for signs of green wood.
 Patience is often a virtue in gardening, so if you have any doubt about a plant’s viability, give it some time.

-The deep drifts of snow and prolonged snow cover were a boon to such plant predators as voles and rabbits.
-The blanket of snow shielded voles, mouse-sized creatures that travel under the snow, from hawks and other predators, leaving the creatures free to gnaw on branches and trunks.
-The drifts also provided a stepladder for rabbits, which feed on top of the snow, allowing them to reach higher into bushes.
+The deep drifts of snow and prolonged snow cover are a boon to such plant predators as voles and rabbits.
+The blanket of snow shield voles, mouse-sized creatures that travel under the snow, from hawks and other predators, leaving the creatures free to gnaw on branches and trunks.
+The drifts also provide a stepladder for rabbits, which feed on top of the snow, allowing them to reach higher into bushes.
 Signs of rabbit damage include a 45-degree cut in branches.
 Severe rabbit damage often looks like a bad pruning job, but gardeners can improve the situation by evening out the bush.
 Branches that have been girdled—or chewed all the way around—are likely to die and should be pruned back.

-It’s never good to lose a plant or shrub to the elements, but the polar vortex did provide the type of reality check that can lead to best gardening practices.
+It’s never good to lose a plant or shrub to the elements, but a polar vortex does provide the type of reality check that can lead to best gardening practices.
 In a relatively mild winter, Chicago-area gardeners may have success with plants growing at the edge of their hardiness, but these plants can be killed or severely damaged in typical USDA Zone 5 conditions.
 Perhaps you’ll think twice in the future before putting something less-than-hardy in the garden.
 Good mulching and watering habits, and planting in the spring to give plants an entire growing season to become established, will increase the vigor of your plants and may help minimize winter burn.